jackfarquhar/PiOS/README.md

 Reproduction:
 In order to reproduce this project you would need to install the qemu emulator.
 I use version 3 on linux.
 You would also need to install the GNU Arm embedded toolchain gcc compiler for linux.
 I am using the July 2018 updated version.
 With these two things, the code can be easily compiled using the Makefile provided in the build folder.

+*Note that my github does not have a consistent commit schedule.
+This is because I forgot that it was a requirement of the assignment, and did all of my work and testing locally, before uploading a nearly finished project to github.